How to Create a Weathered Wood Look

 For you math lovers, the total cost of paint and BB Frösch Paint Transformer was less than $30—for SIX colors, and I still have all but a few tablespoons of each color left for future projects!
 Accounting for all the paint I have left, the actual cost was closer to $5.

-That is a mathematic impossibility with pre-mixed brands of chalk/mineral paint, or even with the premixed brands at the home improvement stores.
+That is a mathematic impossibility with pre-mixed brands of chalk/mineral paint.
 Besides that, I got to choose the exact colors I wanted.

 Now’s the part where you get super glad you made it through my little math tangent…